devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 #### Key Features of Flask

-1. **Microframework**: Flask is considered a microframework because it provides the essential tools needed to build web applications without unnecessary complexity.
+1. Microframework: Flask is considered a microframework because it provides the essential tools needed to build web applications without unnecessary complexity.
 This allows developers to start small and expand their applications as needed.

-2. **WSGI Compliance**: Flask is built on the Web Server Gateway Interface (WSGI), which allows it to communicate with web servers and handle requests efficiently.
+2. WSGI Compliance: Flask is built on the Web Server Gateway Interface (WSGI), which allows it to communicate with web servers and handle requests efficiently.

-3. **Jinja2 Template Engine**: Flask uses Jinja2 as its template engine, enabling developers to create dynamic HTML pages by embedding Python-like expressions in their templates.
+3. Jinja2 Template Engine: Flask uses Jinja2 as its template engine, enabling developers to create dynamic HTML pages by embedding Python-like expressions in their templates.

-4. **Routing**: Flask provides a simple way to define routes for handling different URLs, allowing developers to map URLs to specific functions easily.
+4. Routing: Flask provides a simple way to define routes for handling different URLs, allowing developers to map URLs to specific functions easily.

-5. **Extensibility**: While Flask is minimalistic, it supports extensions that can add functionality as needed, such as user authentication, database integration, and form handling.
+5. Extensibility: While Flask is minimalistic, it supports extensions that can add functionality as needed, such as user authentication, database integration, and form handling.

 #### Why Flask is Commonly Used for Web Development

-- **Simplicity**: Flask's straightforward design makes it easy for beginners to learn and use, while still being powerful enough for experienced developers to create complex applications.
+- Simplicity: Flask's straightforward design makes it easy for beginners to learn and use, while still being powerful enough for experienced developers to create complex applications.
-- **Flexibility**: Developers have the freedom to choose how they want to structure their applications and which components to include, allowing for tailored solutions that meet specific project needs.
+- Flexibility: Developers have the freedom to choose how they want to structure their applications and which components to include, allowing for tailored solutions that meet specific project needs.

-- **Scalability**: Flask can handle small projects as well as large applications, making it suitable for a wide range of web development scenarios.
+- Scalability: Flask can handle small projects as well as large applications, making it suitable for a wide range of web development scenarios.

-- **Active Community and Ecosystem**: Flask has a vibrant community that contributes numerous extensions and libraries, making it easier for developers to find resources and support.
+- Active Community and Ecosystem: Flask has a vibrant community that contributes numerous extensions and libraries, making it easier for developers to find resources and support.

 #### Example Code: Basic Flask Application